dacmail/viviendu/wp-content/plugins/media-file-renamer/readme.txt

 == Changelog ==

+= 5.3.6 (2022/02/01) =
+* Update: Fresh build and support for WordPress 5.9.
+* Note: This plugin is a lot of work.
+If you like it, please write a little review [by clicking here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post).
+Thank you :)

+= 5.3.5 (2021/11/10) =
+* Fix: Renaming of WebP uploaded directly to WordPress.
+* Add: The possibility of locking files automatically after a manual rename (which was always the case previously), and/or after a automatic rename (that was not possible previously).
+With this last option, users having trouble to "Rename All" will be given the choice to do it on any kind of server.
+You will find those options in the Advanced tab.
+* Add: "Delay" option, to give a break and a reset to the server between asynchronous requests!
+Default to 100ms.
+That will avoid the server to time out, or to slow down on purpose.

+= 5.3.3 (2021/11/09) =
+* Fix: Avoid renaming when the URLs (before/after) are empty.
+* Add: New option to update URLs in the excerpts (no need to use it for most users).
+* Update: Avoid double call to the mfrh_url_renamed (seemed to be completely useless).
+* Update: Added a new 'size' argument to the mfrh_url_renamed action.
+* Update: Optimized queries.
+* Add: We can change the page (in the dashboard) by typing it.

+= 5.3.2 (2021/10/16) =
+* Add: AVIF support.
+* Fix: Avoid the double renaming when different registered sizes actually use the same file.

+= 5.3.0 (2021/10/09) =
+* Add: Better Force Rename.
+* Add: Featured Images Only option.
+* Fix: Auto-attach feature wasn't working properly with Featured Image when attached to Product.

+= 5.2.9 (2021/09/23) =
+* Add: Manual Sanitize Option.
+If the option is checked, the rename feature uses the new_filename function.
+If not, use the filename user input as it is.

+= 5.2.8 (2021/09/07) =
+* Add: Option to clean the plugin data on uninstall.
+* Add: Manual Rename now goes through the cleaning flow to make sure everything is clean and nice.

+= 5.2.7 (2021/09/03) =
+* Fix: Security update: access controls to the REST API and the options enforced.
+* Updated: Dependencies update.
+* Note: The plugin has no known bugs for a while, and I am now happy to work on littke extra features :) By the way, if you like it, please review the plugin [by clicking here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post).
+Thank you!

+= 5.2.5 (2021/08/25) =
+* Fix: Search feature was not always working well.
+* Update: Better technical architecture.

 = 5.2.4 (2021/06/13) =
 * Add: Remember the number of entries per page (dashboard).
 * Fix: Limit the length of the manual filename.